panthernet/ThunderED/readme.md

 * 100% ESI API
 * Multiple language support
 * Web templates and rich settings
-* Effective caching logic for less network load
+* Effective caching logic for less network and memory load
+* Message templates for customization by template files without any source-code modifications
 * Modular design for new extensions such as templates, modules and DB support

 # Supported Modules